Nanoring: Mechanical

+ZnO nanorings made from the spontaneous folding of a single nanobelt crystal can be extensively mechanically manipulated without breaking or fracturing, giving them a unique mechanical advantage over other classes of ZnO nanostructures.

 Synthesis

 Generally, nanorings are synthesized using a bottom-up approach, as top-down syntheses are limited by the entropic barriers presented by these materials.
 Currently, the number of different synthetic techniques used to make these particles is almost as diverse as the number of different types of nanorings themselves.
 One common method for synthesizing nanorings involves first synthesizing nanobelts or nanowires with an uneven charge distribution focused on the edges of the material.
-These particles will naturally self-assemble into ring structures such that Coulomb repulsion forces are minimized within the resulting crystal.
+If these criteria are met, these particles may naturally self-assemble into ring structures such that Coulomb repulsion forces are minimized within the resulting crystal.

+They cannot be grown on discrete crystal growth sites and thus, cannot be synthesized on a substrate with any crystallographic predictability.
+Therefore, nanorings are most commonly synthesized aqueously by creating entropically unique conditions which induce spontaneous nanoring self-assembly.

 Other approaches for nanoring synthesis include the assembly of a nanoring around a small seed particle which is later removed or the expansion and twisting of porphyrin-like structures into a hollow nanoring structure.